RENEW YOUR SMILE

 Causes and Treatments

-Tooth sensitivity is often caused by gum recession, worn enamel, cracked teeth, or overly aggressive brushing habits.
-Toothaches usually signal deeper concerns such as cavities, abscesses, or pulp inflammation.
-Contributing factors like bruxism (teeth grinding) or recent dental work can also play a role.
+Tooth sensitivity is often caused by gum recession, worn enamel, cracked teeth, or aggressive brushing.
+Toothaches may signal cavities, abscesses, or pulp inflammation.
+A toothache diagnosis can help determine the right dental pain treatment.

 Treatment depends on the cause and severity, and may include:

-Along with professional care, good home habits, like gentle brushing with a soft-bristled toothbrush and limiting acidic foods, support long-term relief and healthier teeth.
+Along with professional care, gentle brushing, a soft-bristled toothbrush, and limiting acidic foods can support sensitive teeth relief, tooth pain relief, and healthier teeth.